syncfusion-content/xamarin.android-docs/xamarin-android/SfDiagram/Port.md

 ---
 title: Port for Essential Xamarin.Android Diagram | Syncfusion
-description: Briefs about port ,connection with node and connector and its customization in SfDiagram
+description: Briefs about port ,connection with node and its customization in SfDiagram
 platform: Xamarin.Android
 control: SfDiagram
 documentation: UG